yueqingyou/BioQwen/README.md

 2. **Model Setup:**
     - Load the pre-trained model and tokenizer.
     - Configure BitsAndBytes for efficient training.
     - Prepare the model for QLoRA/LoRA training.

-3. **Training Configuration:**
-    - Define training arguments.
-    - Create a Trainer instance and start training.

-### Stage 2 Training

-1. **Load and Filter Data:**
-    - Load additional datasets.
-    - Concatenate datasets for stage 2 training.
-    - Tokenize the data with language checks.

-2. **Model Setup:**
-    - Load the model from stage 1.
-    - Configure BitsAndBytes for efficient training.
-    - Prepare the model for QLoRA/LoRA training.